Ecological Pyramid and its types Upsc

 Calculation of Energy Content

-When calculating the energy content, numbers of biomass.
+When calculating the energy content, the numbers of biomass.
 One needs to include all the organisms at that particular tropic level.
 If we take only a few individuals at any tropic level or generalisation will not give current values.

 The important thing is trophic level represents a functional level, not a species.